Hamza Al-Dahdouh: Death

 On 7 January 2024, Hamza and a freelance journalist named Mustafa Thuraya joined a group of more than 10 journalists that were filming the aftermath of an Israeli strike on the Abu al-Naja family home that happened a day earlier on 6 January in Al-Nasr, a village north of Rafah.
 According to Ahmed al-Bursh and Yasser Qudih, two of the more than 10 journalists filming the site on the same day, Thuraya used a low-flying commercial drone to film the effects of the strike for approximately four minutes.
 As the journalists left the scene after filming, a car containing al-Bursh and his colleague Abu Amr in the Palestine Today TV channel was hit by a missile projected from an Israeli drone.
-Seven minute later a missile hit the car in front of the first one, this time containing Hamza, Thuraya, a third journalist named Hazem Rajab, and their driver Qusai Salem.
+Seven minutes later a missile hit the car in front of the first one, this time containing Hamza, Thuraya, a third journalist named Hazem Rajab, and their driver Qusai Salem.
 Hamza, Thuraya, and Salem died from the strike, while Rajab got seriously injured.
 Hamza was transported to the Kuwaiti hospital and later buried in Rafah the same day.
-A day later, and again on 10 January, a representative from the IDF Spokesperson's Unit said that “An IDF aircraft identified and struck a terrorist who operated an aircraft that posed a threat to IDF troops.",in reference to the event. a claim that was denied by Abu Amr, al-Bursh, Qudih, and by Al-Jazeera editor Mohamed Moawa, who stated that Thuraya used a purely commercial drone for filming when the presence of Israeli forces had disappeared and had stopped using it after they decided to leave the scene.
+A day later, and again on 10 January, a representative from the IDF Spokesperson's Unit said that “An IDF aircraft identified and struck a terrorist who operated an aircraft that posed a threat to IDF troops", in reference to the event. a claim that was denied by Abu Amr, al-Bursh, Qudih, and by Al-Jazeera editor Mohamed Moawa, who stated that Thuraya used a purely commercial drone for filming when the presence of Israeli forces had disappeared and had stopped using it after they decided to leave the scene.
 The IDF also claimed that Thuraya was a Squad Deputy Commander in Hamas while Al Dahdouh was a member of the Palestinian Islamic Jihad militant group's electronic engineering unit and previously served as a commander in the group's Zeitun Battalion, citing a document containing the name of Hamza on a list of operatives for the group.
 Several experts have gone on to reject the authenticity of the document, including Erik Skare, an author of a book on the PIJ.